wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.5 =
+* Modified options page so that it uses a unique name that will not conflict with other plugins.

 = 1.0.4 =
 * Modified include path so that it works with uniquely named content directories